All About SEO

 SEO includes the characteristics that your content like articles, videos, and pictures need to have to rank high in a Google search.

 What’s the long answer?
 That’s where this eBook comes in!
-Read on to find out more about why it’s important to rank on Google and you can maximise the change that your site will show up amongst the top.
+Read on to find out more about why it’s important to rank on Google and how you can maximise the chances of your website appearing at the top of searches.

 1. Why you want to rank high on Google